Last Updated on by

 This intent of this Iceland summer packing list is for someone who plans to be outside exploring Iceland’s beauty.
 If you only plan to stay in Reykjavik then you need less outdoor gear and will want more outfits for going out.
 There are a lot of restaurants and bars in Reykjavik, and the Icelandic are fashionable.

 I found the temperatures much more mild in Reykjavik and needed fewer layers, especially compared to the North.
 That being said, If you visit Iceland in June then I highly recommend leaving Reykjavik to visit some of the amazing attractions Iceland has to offer.

-- 7 x T-shirt and long sleeved Shirts.
-You want to have a mix of layers of short and long-sleeved shorts to wear in Iceland, as it can go from warm to cold quickly.
-Ideally a few of these shirts will be quick dry and thermal layered if you plan to do a lot of hiking and outdoor activities.
+- 7 x T-shirt and long-sleeved Shirts.
+You want to have a mix of layers of short and long-sleeved shirts to wear in Iceland, as it can go from warm to cold quickly.
+Ideally, a few of these shirts will be quick dry and thermal layeres if you plan to do a lot of hiking and outdoor activities.

 - 3-4 Pairs of Pants (at least 1 waterproof).
 Forget shorts – it won’t be warm enough!

 - 1 ‘nice’ outfit for Reykjavik (or more if you plan to go out a lot there)

 - 8 pairs of underwear (weeks worth + 1 extra)

 - 7 pairs of socks (a few pairs of waterproof hiking socks)

 - Gloves, buff and warm hat – yes really!